moonbeam-foundation/xcm-sdk/mkdocs/docs/reference/mrl.md

 ### From parachains to EVM chains. {: #from-parachains-to-evm-chains }

-Here the source chain is a [Parachain](../reference/xcm.md#the-parachain-object) or an [EVMParachain](../reference/xcm.md#the-evm-parachain-object) and the destination chain an [EVM chain](../reference/xcm.md#the-evm-chain-object).
+Here the source chain is a [Parachain](../reference/xcm.md#the-parachain-object) or an [EVM Parachain](../reference/xcm.md#the-evm-parachain-object) and the destination chain an [EVM chain](../reference/xcm.md#the-evm-chain-object).

 1. An XCM message is sent from the source chain to Moonbeam, this message is a batch call containing the following information:
     - A 'transfer assets' message, containing the asset that the user wants to transfer, plus the fees necessary to complete the transfer in Moonbeam, if any.
     - A 'remote execution' message, which will be executed in Moonbeam.
     - The assets are sent to the [computed origin account](https://docs.moonbeam.network/builders/interoperability/mrl/#calculate-computed-origin-account){target=\_blank}, which is an account that can only be manipulated remotely by the source address.
     - *Note*: It is possible to only send the remote execution message, in cases where the computed origin account already has the assets necessary to complete the transfer.
-Refer to the [transfer method](#the-transfer-method) for more information.
+Refer to the [transfer method](#the-transfer-method) for information on how to do this.

 2. Now that the computed origin account has the assets, the remote execution message is executed in Moonbeam, which will send the assets to the destination chain through a GMP provider.
 It is the same first step described in the [From EVM chains to parachains](#from-evm-chains-to-parachains) section, but in reverse.